lockss/lockss-rtd-manual/docs/installing/downloading.rst

          .. code-block:: shell

-            ./lockss-downloader
+            ./lockss-downloader.sh

          to run the LOCKSS Downloader script.

-         You can append to ``./lockss-downloader`` all the same options that can be appended to the ``| sh -s -`` part of the Curl, HTTPie or Wget commands documented in this section, for instance :samp:`./lockss-downloader --download-dir={DIR}`; see :ref:`downloading-directory` or :ref:`downloading-version` below.
+         You can append to ``./lockss-downloader.sh`` all the same options that can be appended to the ``| sh -s -`` part of the Curl, HTTPie or Wget commands documented in this section, for instance :samp:`./lockss-downloader --download-dir={DIR}`; see :ref:`custom-lockss-installer-directory` or :ref:`custom-lockss-installer-directory` below.

    .. dropdown:: Custom LOCKSS Installer Directory
-      :name: downloading-directory
+      :name: custom-lockss-installer-directory
       :icon: light-bulb
       :animate: fade-in-slide-down